Nabuz/ModelsFromScratch/README.md

 I implemented these models by creating specific classes.

-Moreover I add other little projects (using Sklearn library, preprocessing etc...)
+Moreover I will add other little projects (using Sklearn library, preprocessing etc...)